Bhashya: Etymology

 The term bhashya literally means "speaking, talking, any work in the current, vernacular speech".
 The term also refers to, states Monier-Williams, any "explanatory work, exposition, explanation, commentary" that brings to light something else.
 A bhashyakrit is the author, and these words are related to the root bhash which means "speak about, describe, declare, tell".
 (Cf. the productive ending -ology in English, which derives from the Greek verb λεγῶ (legō), meaning "speak".)
+Bhashya is known as urai in the Tamil literary tradition, which literally means "prose".

 Discussion

 A typical Bhashya would be an interpretation of a Sutra or other classical work word by word.
 It can also consist of word by word translations and the individual viewpoint of the commentator or Bhashyakara.

 There are numerous Bhashyas available on various Sanskrit and non-Sanskrit works.
-A few examples are Brahma Sutra Bhashya by Sri Madhvacharya and Sri Adi Shankara, Gita Bhashya and Sri Bhashya by Sri Ramanuja and Mahabhashya by Patañjali.
+A few examples are Brahma Sutra Bhashya by Madhvacharya and Adi Shankara, Gita Bhashya and Sri Bhashya by Ramanuja and Mahabhashya by Patañjali.

 Tamil literary tradition

 Following the Sanskrit literary tradition, commentaries to literary works remain one of the most important and telling aspects of the Tamil literary tradition.
 Commentaries to ancient Tamil works have been written since the medieval period and continue to be written in the modern era.
+The exegesis to the work Iraiyanar Kalaviyal is considered the first commentary in the Tamil literary tradition, which is the first prosaic commentary to a composition in verse.
+This marked the beginning of commentaries in Tamil literary tradition, which reached it peak between the 10th and 15th centuries.

 Many ancient Tamil works continue to remain in comprehension chiefly due to exegesis or commentaries written on them.
 The most famous examples of such works are the Tolkappiyam and the Tirukkural, with the latter remaining the most reviewed work in the Tamil literature.
-According to K. Mohanraj, as of 2013, there were at least 497 Tamil commentaries on the Tirukkural written by 382 scholars beginning with Manakkudavar from the Medieval era, of whom at least 277 scholars have written commentaries for the entire work.
+According to K. Mohanraj, as of 2013, beginning with Manakkudavar from the Medieval era, there were at least 497 Tamil commentaries on the Tirukkural written by 382 scholars of whom at least 277 scholars have written commentaries for the entire work.

 Nakkeerar, Ilampooranar, Senavaraiyar, Paerasiriyar, Deivachilaiyar, Nacchinarkkiniyar, Manakkudavar, Paridhiyar, Parimelalhagar, Kalladar, and Adiyarkku Nallar are some of the most celebrated commentators in the history of Tamil literature, all of whose works are praised on par with the original works to which they wrote exegeses.